-Concerns of bias, conflict of interest, or misconduct on the part of the Title IX Coordinator, should be directed to the University President at president@bridgeport.edu.
+Concerns of bias, conflict of interest, or misconduct on the part of the Title IX Coordinator, should be directed to Jeff Lamoureaux, Director of Civil Rights Compliance at jlamo@bridgeport.edu.
 Concerns of bias, a potential conflict of interest, or misconduct by any other Title IX Team member should be raised with the Title IX Coordinator.